-Effortlessly style this lightweight, classic scarf for the warmer months.
+Effortlessly style this beginner crochet scarf pattern for the warmer months.
 The May Scarf can be worn 3 different ways: in your hair, as a bag accessory, or around your neck.
-The scarf is beginner-friendly and it can be whipped up in no time.
+This lightweight scarf is so easy to crochet and it can be whipped up in no time.

 I’ve noticed these hair scarves popping up on Pinterest and the stores.
 Of course, I instantly knew I had to make a crocheted version!